dmacguigan/gdiPipeline/README.md

 BPPCtlTemplate(wd)

 # STEP 2
-# using a text editor, modify burnin, samplefreq, or nsample parameters in the ctlTemplate.ctl file if necessary before proceeding
+# using a text editor, modify parameters like burnin, samplefreq, and/or nsample parameters in the ctlTemplate.ctl file if necessary before proceeding
 # may also want to specify finetune values based on preliminary runs if mixing/convergence is an issue

 # STEP 3